whame/riddles/solutions/chess_solution.md

 **011011**

-~~-----------~~
+~~------------~~

 111000

-111000 = 56
+And 111000 = 56

-If you flip coin 56 in this case, then when your friend comes in and examines the groups for their parity, he will read get the binary number 011011 which is 27, "the magic square".
+Hence, if you flip coin 56 in this case, then when your friend comes in and examines the groups for their parity, he will get the binary number 011011 which is 27, "the magic square".